abhi-047/umeenukrishnan.github.io/about.md

 layout: about
 ---

-I am working in the field of Phase0 field methods.
+I am working in the field of fracture mechanics.
+I am in the research domain for the last two years , working in the area of Phase field methods for solving fracture problems.